 Prior to joining LK in 2001, Jerry worked at an international law firm where he gained valuable experience representing large corporate defendants in complex, multi-party lawsuits.

 A graduate of Emory Law School, Jerry served as the “Notes and Comments” editor of the Emory Law Journal.
 While at Emory, he received several awards and honors, and was inducted into The Order of the Coif.
-After completing his law degree, Jerry worked as a law clerk for the Honorable Jean C. Hamilton of the U.S. District Court in the Eastern District of Missouri.
+After completing his law degree, Jerry worked as a two-year law clerk for the Honorable Jean C. Hamilton, who was then Chief Judge of the U.S. District Court in the Eastern District of Missouri.

-Jerry lives in Brooklyn, NY with his wife and three children.
-A native of St. Louis, Missouri, Jerry remains a devoted fan of St. Louis professional sports teams.
+Jerry is a long-time resident of Brooklyn, NY, along with his wife Michelle and their three children.
+A native of St. Louis, Missouri, Jerry remains a devoted fan of the St. Louis Blues and Cardinals.

 - New York Mesothelioma Attorneys Win Verdict Against Ford Motor Company